Jack Suwinski Player Props: Pirates vs. Diamondbacks

 Jack Suwinski At The Plate

-- Suwinski leads Pittsburgh in total hits (56) this season while batting .237 with 29 extra-base hits.
+- Suwinski leads Pittsburgh with 57 hits, batting .238 this season with 30 extra-base hits.

-- Among qualified hitters, he ranks 115th in batting average, while his on-base percentage ranks 23rd and he is 11th in slugging.
+- Among the qualified hitters in MLB play, he ranks 111th in batting average, 25th in on-base percentage, and 11th in slugging.

-- Suwinski will look to extend his four-game hitting streak.
-He's batting .333 with two homers during his last games.
+- Suwinski enters this game on a five-game hitting streak.
+During his last games, he's hitting .353 with two homers.

-- Suwinski has picked up a hit in 50.6% of his 77 games this year, with more than one hit in 18.2% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.